 The GoPro also offers built-in digital image stabilisation, which slightly crops your frame to give the appearance of stability.
 And it’s only got better over time.
-HyperSmooth is the name for GoPro’s new enhanced in-camera EIS, and essentially GoPro has worked out how to give the footage a little bit more headroom to enable greater cropping into the image for the electronic image stabilisation.
+HyperSmooth is the name for GoPro’s enhanced in-camera EIS, and essentially GoPro has worked out how to give the footage a little bit more headroom to enable greater cropping into the image for the electronic image stabilisation.
 This means that it works for 4K at a 16:9 aspect ratio but not 4K at 4:3.

 How HyperSmooth works with aspect ratio

-The camera will then highlight if HyperSmooth will be used or not.
+The GoPro will then highlight if HyperSmooth will be used or not.
 A side effect of the way that HyperSmooth works is that it will be active in 4K 16:9 but not 4K 4:3, if you shoot 1080p then you can film at up to 60fps with HyperSmooth, then 120fps with standard stabilisation and nothing at 240fps.

-At 240fps you also get a warning that the camera is switching to HEVC which is one of the newer codecs, so you’ll need to ensure your computer can handle the footage.
+At 240fps you also get a warning that the camera is switching to HEVC, which is one of the newer codecs, so you’ll need to ensure your computer can handle the footage.

-There’s no doubt that the new framerates and features with the various, HyperSmooth, Standard Stabilisation, aspect ratios add a little more complexity to the control of the GoPro, but mostly it’s easy enough to work out.
+There’s no doubt that the new frame rates and features with the various, HyperSmooth, Standard Stabilisation, aspect ratios add a little more complexity to the control of the GoPro, but mostly it’s easy enough to work out.